 Maurice Fitz Thomas the first Earl of Desmond is one of my favourite characters in medieval Irish history.
 His life was a litany of violence, mayhem, murder and rebellion.
-You can hear the full story of Maurice’s life and deeds in my exclusive new podcast (its only available through my mailing list here).
-However in this post I look a some locations associated with this infamous warlord which are free to visit on Culture Night (Friday 19th September, 2014).
+You can hear the full story of Maurice’s life and deeds in my exclusive new podcast.
+However in this post I look a some locations associated with this infamous warlord.

 Born in 1293, Maurice Fitz Thomas came to prominence in the 1320s when he took Ireland by storm (quite literally).
 His first major foray into politics was in the form of a feud with Arnold Le Poer, the Seneschal of Kilkenny.
 This resulted in Maurice rampaging through Co.
 Kilkenny with his private army in 1327.
 Before he was done he had tracked down and executed 13 of Arnold’s relations and burned the town of Kells.
 While much of the conflict between Maurice and Arnold le Poer focused on Kilkenny and Tipperary, traces can be found in Dublin’s streets as well.